anshuman-sparsh/movie-show-tracker/readme.md

 ## 🙌 Final Note

-Built this for myself, but it turned out to be a great learning experience in automation, scraping, and cloud-based workflows.
+Built this for a real personal need, and it turned into a great learning experience in automation, scraping strategy, and system design.

 ---